MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/email2-csp.md

 <!-- User-{Account GUID}-KEEPMAX-Description-Begin -->
 <!-- Description-Source-DDF -->
 Specifies the maximum size for a message attachment.
-Attachments beyond this size will not be downloaded but it will remain on the server.
+Attachments beyond this size won't be downloaded but it will remain on the server.
 The message itself will be downloaded.
 This value can be set only for IMAP4 accounts.
-The limit is specified in KB.
+The limit's specified in KB.
 <!-- User-{Account GUID}-KEEPMAX-Description-End -->

 <!-- User-{Account GUID}-KEEPMAX-Editable-Begin -->